 Once your system is clean, it’s important to stay on top of regular maintenance.
 We recommend changing your air filters every 1–3 months, scheduling annual A/C tune-ups, and making sure your home stays well-ventilated to reduce indoor humidity.

 When you keep your A/C system clean and well-maintained, you’ll not only eliminate odors—you’ll also enjoy better air quality, lower energy bills, and a longer-lasting HVAC system.
+If your unit is older or still struggling, it may be time to consider upgrading to a new AC.